vigorousnorth/MaineCampaignFinance2018/readme.md

 # Introduction to R with Maine campaign finance data

 This is a tutorial for complete beginners in R to start using and analyzing Maine's campaign finance data.

-It also includes some basic workflow instructions for Press Herald staff to produce interactive datatables from these public reports.
+[The last section](https://github.com/vigorousnorth/MaineCampaignFinance2018#prepping-the-donors-data-for-an-online-data-table) also includes some basic workflow instructions for Press Herald staff to produce interactive datatables from these public reports.

 ## Getting started

 We'll be working with raw data from the Maine Ethics Commission.
-[Download and save the 2018 "Contributions and Loans" CSV file here.](https://secure.mainecampaignfinance.com/PublicSite/DataDownload.aspx) You'll need to unzip the file and save the CSV somewhere where you can find it later (I suggest renaming it with a more useful file name).
+[Download and save the 2018 "Contributions and Loans" CSV file here.](https://secure.mainecampaignfinance.com/PublicSite/DataDownload.aspx) You'll need to unzip the file and save the CSV file somewhere where you can find it later (I suggest renaming it with a more useful file name).

 [Download R from here](https://cran.rstudio.com/)